-This process can be very costly and time-consuming as it takes a security expert (or a number of experts) to identify high-value assets, analyze the application and/or infrastructure, assess the risk and prioritize the threats and vulnerabilities, and finally deliver the security requirements to the software architects and development team.
+This process can be very costly and time-consuming as it takes a security expert (or a number of experts) to identify high-value assets, analyze applications, assess the risk, and prioritize the threats and vulnerabilities.
+After going through all these steps, they deliver the security requirements to the development team.

 This must be done for each application, and should also be revisited for each new feature as and when those are added, in order to maintain security after the initial release.

 To understand the process of threat modeling, we must first distinguish between the two disparate classes of security weaknesses that exist.

 Some articulate the difference as “business logic” vs. “technical” or “semantic” vs. “syntactic."
 To build on a term familiar to developers, we classify threats into two different “domains.”
 Each kind of software weakness is domain-specific or domain-agnostic (or both).
 Making this distinction is critical.

 - Domain-agnostic threats are software weaknesses that are the result of the type of application, the choices of technologies/protocols, the type of data being handled, the relevant compliance regulations, and so on.
 For example, XSS is a common weakness for all web applications and SQL inject applies to all applications that use SQL-based backend databases.
 They are commonly repeated and can be easily cataloged.

 - Domain-based threats are business logic threats that are usually identified by domain experts when assessing the risks associated with the functionality of the application.
 An example is the need for a second approval when sending more than $1,000 in wire transfers.